myichild/iifjs/README.md

 } else {
 console.log("Test failed to run");
 }

+// can see the fact stack has changed as a result

+console.log('Fact stack records a conclusion for "Test Concluded" is ' + iif.facts("Test Concluded"))

 // report the benchmark performance for one million cycles console.log('Lapsed time for ' + iif.maxCycles + ' inference cycles = ' + lapsed + ' seconds.');